 Ash trees of all varieties are under constant assault from common pests such redheaded ash borers, Asian long-horned beetles, and carpenterworms.
 These insects cause slow decline in ash, and merit concern and eradication.
-However, looming to the east is the possibility of an invasion by the Emerald Ash Borer (EAB), which promises to be much more destructive.
+However, the most recent and pernicious pest is the Emerald Ash Borer (EAB), which has proven to be fatal after just a few years of infestation.
 The EAB, and the aforementioned pests alike, can be controlled and wiped clean of your ash trees with our proven systemic insecticide injections.
+ASK ABOUT OUR 2-YEAR CONTROL PROGRAM!

 Here are just a few of the most emergent pest problems that you may commonly find on your property.
 Please be aware!